 So, what can you do?

 Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over your home’s humidity.
 It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier delivers the moisture more consistently and in the greatest capacity too, which will help you reach your indoor comfort.
+A whole-home humidifier distributes the moisture more regularly and in the greatest capacity too, so why settle for anything less than ideal comfort?

 - Adding a humidifier can help alleviate skin irritations and dry skin.

-You don’t have to suffer because of dry air in the winter.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
 It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your house can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
-If you want to know more about adding a humidifier to your Moline home, give Freed Heating & Air Conditioning a call at 309-323-9584 to learn more.
+Adding a humidifier to your home can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+For more information on how a humidifier can positively impact your Moline home, give Freed Heating & Air Conditioning a call at 309-323-9584 to learn more.